mebauer/data-analysis-using-python/4-geospatial-data-mapping/README.md

 # Data Analysis Using Python: A Beginner’s Guide Featuring NYC Open Data

 ## Part 4: Working with geospatial data and mapping
-**Mark Bauer**
+Mark Bauer

 **Introduction**
 Part 4 demonstrates various workflows of working with geospatial data and mapping.
-The project is located in my notebook [4-geospatial-data-mapping.ipynb](https://github.com/mebauer/data-analysis-using-python/blob/master/4-geospatial-data-mapping/4-geospatial-data-mapping.ipynb).
+The project is located in my notebook [4_geospatial_data_mapping.ipynb](https://github.com/mebauer/data-analysis-using-python/blob/master/4-geospatial-data-mapping/4_geospatial_data_mapping.ipynb).
 Below, you will find the map gallery.

 Map Gallery
 =================